|Wake-up and EVA-2 Preparations||Sampling at Head Crater and Bench Crater|

 132:01:20 Conrad: Yeah, I ground to a halt there to switch to intermediate cooling.
 I notice that it is obviously a little bit hotter out here with the higher Sun angle right now.
 (Pause) Okay.
 I'm approaching the infamous SIDE.

 [We talked a bit about why it would feel hotter with the higher Sun angle.
 My curiosity was caused by the fact that, with no lunar atmosphere to do any absorption, the flux of sunlight on a surface facing the Sun is the same, no matter what the elevation angle of the Sun.
 Indeed, at a low Sun Angle the suits present a maximum cross section to the Sun.
 We decided that the major factor was sunlight reflecting off the surrounding level surface, which increases as the Sun rises in the sky and, therefore, increases the net amount of sunlight hitting the suits.
-Pete and Al remembered that they could hear the LM "crinkling" as it heated up in response to the higher Sun angle.
+As Pete and Al mentioned in the commentary after 115:10:16, during the rest period they could hear the LM "oil-canning - creaking and banging and making noises -" as it heated up in response to the higher Sun angle..
 Journal Contributor Phil Karn notes that the amount of sunlight impinging on a given, horizontal area on the surface increases as the sine of the sun's elevation and, the hotter the surface becomes, the more suit-heating infrared radiation it emits.]132:01:41 Gibson: Roger.
 And we were able to copy (that is, sense) your rest and now that you're moving again (on the seismometer).

 132:02:09 Gibson: Roger.
 Do not touch it right now, Pete.
 Which way is that pointing, relative to east-west?